Regularisation of CART trees by summation of $p$-values: Introduction

 {\bf Organisation of the paper.} The remainder of the paper is structured as follows.
-Section \ref{sec: regression trees} introduces $L^2$ CART trees and sequences of nested such trees.
+Section \ref{sec: regression trees} introduces $L^2$ CART regression trees and sequences of nested such trees.
 Section \ref{sec:stopping_rule} presents and motivates the suggested stopping rule.
 Section \ref{sec:change_point_detection} describes that the stopping rule naturally leads to considering a change-point-detection problem and presents theoretical results that guarantee statistical soundness of our approach for large sample size.
 Section \ref{sec:regularisation_techniques} compares, for a single split, our approach to well-established regularisation techniques.
-Section \ref{sec: numerical illustrations} provides a range of numerical illustrations, both in order to clarify the finite-sample performance of our approach and also to illustrate useful applications for tree-based boosting without cross-validation.
+Section \ref{sec: numerical illustrations} provides a range of numerical illustrations, both in order to clarify the finite-sample performance of our approach and also to illustrate useful applications for selection of a single CART regression tree without the use of cross-validation.
 The proofs of the main results are found in the appendix.